 The object of streamer fishing is to learn to “swim” streamers.
 Remember a streamer is mimicking a baitfish so try to make it look like a small fish and don’t be afraid to play around with it.
 Casting across and a little downstream stream is one of the effective ways to fish a streamer.
 Your line will “bow” as it lays on the water and will eventually straighten out downstream.
 Once your line has straightened out downstream, let it sit there for a bit.
 Then strip it in short 4-6 inches increments back upstream towards you.
 Once the streamer has been retrieved, take a few steps downstream and do the same process again slowly working your way down the creek.
 During this process pulling or “stripping” of the line to have the streamer “dart” will cause the trout to strike.

 Stripping is a technique whereby you pull line with your reeling hand quickly, in spurts, to imitate the movements of a baitfish.
-The combination of stripping and having the fly “swinging” across the current takes advantage of the trout aggressive behavior provoking a chase and strike.
-The timing between strips, the length of the fly line and depth in the water column factor into streamer fishing technique.
+The combination of stripping and having the fly “swinging” across the current takes advantage of the trout’s aggressive behavior provoking a chase and strike.
+The timing between strips, the length of the fly line, and depth in the water column factor into the streamer fishing technique.

 In shallower waters or riffles, short casts and keeping a tight line to effectively swim the streamer, stirring it between rocks and pockets of water with the rod tip, is another very product approach.